Does Your Thru-Hike Still Count if You Miss a Few Miles? Two Hikers Debate.

 The rise of social media has created a new breed of influencers who tackle the world's longest trails with their audiences in tow.
 But success isn't guaranteed on a thru-hike—and bailing with thousands of eyes on you is more complicated than it looks.

-To celebrate National Public Lands Day this month, the Secretary of the Interior reminds readers why stepping up for public lands has to be a priority.
+To celebrate National Public Lands Day on September 23, the Secretary of the Interior reminds readers why protecting public lands is so important

 Nick Fowler averaged 50-mile days through unfavorable conditions in an already complicated year for PCT thru-hikers.